+- The symbol

+(i.e., the letter P in a circle);

-- The year of first publication; and - The name of the copyright owner for the sound recording, or an abbreviation by which the name can be recognized, or a generally known alternative designation of the owner.
+- The year of first publication; and

+- The name of the copyright owner for the sound recording, or an abbreviation by which the name can be recognized, or a generally known alternative designation of the owner.

 17 U.S.C. § 402(b).
 Each of these terms are discussed in Sections 2204.4 and 2205 below.
-The elements of the notice should appear as a single continuous statement containing the D symbol, followed by the year of first publication, followed by the name of the copyright owner.
+The elements of the notice should appear as a single continuous statement containing the ® symbol, followed by the year of first publication, followed by the name of the copyright owner.